 Lamb Chop Dinner Ideas

-Here are three sides that are great with lamb chops:
+Here are some sides that are great with lamb chops:

 - Potatoes and Peas: This could include garlic mashed potatoes, mashed sweet potatoes, roasted tiny red potatoes, or even crispy baby Yukon gold potatoes.